a-sh-dev/javascript_calculator/README.md

 ----

-This project is created to deepen `JavaScript` fundamentals and the `DOM`s.
+This project is created to deepen `JavaScript` fundamentals and the `DOM`.
 Built together with `HTML5` and `CSS3`.

-This project is based on Justin Kim's iPhone calculator tutorial.
-I modified it to be responsive and tweak it slightly to limit any long decimal values to fit the calculator screen.
+This project is based on Justin Kim's iPhone calculator [tutorial](https://youtu.be/h6UPzVj1ncI).
+I modified it to be responsive, optimised it by refactoring the codes and tweaked it slightly to limit any long decimal values to fit the calculator screen.

 > Live   👉🏻  https://a-sh-dev.github.io/javascript_calculator/